-Regardless of your career path or experience level, the Master of Humanitarian Assistance is a diverse and highly practical accreditation designed to make you more effective in your chosen humanitarian field.
+Regardless of your career path or experience level, the Master of Humanitarian Assistance (MHA) is a diverse and highly practical accreditation designed to make you more effective in your chosen humanitarian field.

 The course combines theory, practical skills, action-learning through intensive simulations, and access to a network of world-leading humanitarian specialists and organisations from throughout the sector, with opportunities for professional placements.